0xMH/OkanimeDownloader/README.md

 choose the format you prefer then put Its format code after `-format` arguments

 `$ python3 Oknime.py http://okanime.com/animes/one-piece/episodes/one-piece-797 --format 0`

+***downloading a punch of episode of the same anime with a single line is also supported***

+`$ python3 Oknime.py http://okanime.com/animes/one-piece/episodes/one-piece-790 --playlist-end 797`

+this will download from EP 790 to 797

 ### Disclaimer: